Fear of Alcohol Counselling Wolverhampton

 In just as many cases, the Fear of Alcohol may have become worse over time as more and more sophisticated safety behaviours and routines are developed.

 Almost every phobia responds well to psychological interventions.

 TranceForm is able to offer two distinct forms of therapy for treating the Fear of Alcohol, “Incremental” therapy and “Transformational” therapy.
 The main difference between these two Therapeutic models lies in the way they approach the problem.

-Transformational Therapies such as Psychoanalysis and Coherence Therapy are fundamentally different to incremental approaches as they consider that events and influences experienced in the earlier formative lives of the person can cause, or at least “pre-dispose”, a person to suffer in a specific way in later life.
+Transformational Therapies such as Psychoanalysis are fundamentally different to incremental approaches as they consider that events and influences experienced in the earlier formative lives of the person can cause, or at least “pre-dispose”, a person to suffer in a specific way in later life.
 Following a course of transformational therapy a person will often ‘uncover’ the ‘original’ experience that led to the development of the symptoms in a ’cause-and-effect’ doctrine.